PiRogueToolSuite/piroguetoolsuite.github.io/content/en/blog/Monthly report #18 - 2023-07/index.md

 {{< img src="img/entity_protected_link.png" alt="Protected link between two entities" class="d-block mx-auto shadow md-5" >}}
 {{< img src="img/graph_protected_link.png" alt="Protected link between two entities" class="d-block mx-auto shadow md-5" >}}

 By default, the layout of the graph is automatic and can make the graph hard to read.
 So, users can manually move entities and re-layout the entire graph.
-The layout done manually is persisted so that it is not necessary to redo it each time the graph is opened.
+The layout done manually is saved so that it is not necessary to redo it each time the graph is opened.

 We continue improving the overall UI and UX.